A brownfield site is a property where environmental issues have occurred, and thus, development has come to a halt.

 These grants include:

-A cleanup grant up to $500,000 that will be used to conduct cleanup and environmental protection activities and remediate toxins and pollutants.
+A cleanup grant up to $2 million that will be used to conduct cleanup and environmental protection activities and remediate toxins and pollutants.

-The entities then use loan repayments and interest to provide new loans.
+It then uses loan repayments and interest to provide new loans.

-A multipurpose grant up to $800,000 that will be used to conduct a variety of eligible endeavors including assessment, cleanup, and development
+A multipurpose grant up to $1 million that will be used to conduct a variety of eligible endeavors including assessment, cleanup, and development

 4. What are the pros of investing in a brownfield site?